tsuyo/gs-android/README.src.md

  - `--name` Name of the new AVD.
  - `--target` Target ID of the new AVD.
- - `--abi` The ABI to use for the AVD.
+ - `--abi` The CPU/ABI to use for the AVD.

 This command displays a list of available targets.
 Use these targets to create different AVDs based on different Android versions as appropriate.